AI search

 Two: linkable substance.
 Threads with TXIDs, screenshots, recovery stories and back-and-forth comparison get linked from blogs, newsletters and other threads.
 Backlinks compound.
 Your /features page rarely gets that.

 Three: AI search amplification.
 Perplexity, ChatGPT-search and Google AI Overviews all over-index on Reddit because their training corpus is biased toward conversational sources.
+Google documents the underlying mechanic in its AI Optimization Guide.
+AI features share the same Search index and quality systems that already rank Reddit threads heavily for category queries.
 We see Reddit cited in 4 out of 5 comparison answers in our category.

 So the ranking advantage feeds into the next generation of search, too.